 Program of Study

 The Field of ZWC is one of the Fields that make up the Biological & Biomedical Sciences Graduate Program (BBS); therefore, program requirements of the BBS should be followed by all graduate students in the Field (with the exception of those admitted through the Employee Degree Program).
-You should consult the BBS Program guidelines and the Graduate School Guide to Graduate Study to ensure that you are compliant with all requirements.
+You should consult the BBS Program guidelines to ensure that you are compliant with all requirements.
 Consult the Office of Graduate Education with any questions you might have.

 Elements of your PhD program which are specific to the Field of ZWC are detailed below.

 Concentrations: Faculty in ZWC may represent the following concentration(s) on a Special Committee: animal cytology; comparative and functional anatomy; developmental biology; ecology; histology; wildlife conservation.

 Special Committee: As a member of the BBS Program, the Field of ZWC requires three laboratory rotations during the first academic year.
 During this time, the Director of Graduate Studies serves as temporary Chair of your committee.
 By the end of the rotation period, you should have a Special Committee Chair.
 By the end of your third semester of registration, you should have a full Special Committee.
 Please go online to student center to update your special committee members.
 The Field of ZWC requires that you have four faculty on your Special Committee.

 Student Annual reports are required of all ZWC students.
 You should meet with your entire Special Committee at the end of the Spring semester to review progress over the academic year and to set goals for the coming year.
 The online annual report needs to completed by all Biological and Biomedical Science PhD students before July 1st of their 2nd year and beyond.
 Students are responsible for setting up their committee meetings.